 Kingston Council signed up to the Blueprint in November 2020.
 The council already plays an active role in lobbying both national and regional government on environmental issues, for example:

-• The council has raised concerns with proposed changes to planning regulation.
+• The council has raised concerns about proposed changes to planning regulation.

-• The council has also raised concerns on the expansion of Heathrow and Gatwick Airports, and on waste.
+• The council has also raised concerns about the expansion of Heathrow and Gatwick Airports, and on waste.

-• At the regional level, the council has lobbied to get more clean buses into the area, and funding for active travel.
+• At the regional level, the council has lobbied to get more clean buses in the area, and funding for active travel.

 Signing up to the Blueprint has amplified the council’s voice and helped it call for fundamental reform and backing from the government to take more effective climate action.